WPBeginner

 Some other default folders you may see in your wp-content directory.

-Many WordPress plugins may also create their own folders inside your wp-content folder.
-For example, in the screenshot above we have a gallery folder created by Envira Gallery plugin.
+Many WordPress plugins may also create their own folders inside your wp-content folder to store files.

 Other folders may contain files that you can safely delete.
-For example your caching plugins like W3 Total Cache or WP Super Cache may store cached files in their own folders.
+For example your caching plugins like WP Rocket may create folders to save caching data.

-That’s all, we hope this article helped you understand WordPress file and directory structure.
-You may also want to see our beginner’s guide to WordPress database management with phpMyAdmin.
+That’s all, we hope this article helped you understand the WordPress file and directory structure.
+You may also want to see our beginner’s guide to WordPress database management with phpMyAdmin, and our tutorial on how to create a custom WordPress theme without any coding knowledge.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.